• Posted:

 • Hosted FSPN, LU-WISE+, and RCEAS D&I Council to solicit additional feedback and insights about the Faculty Workload Equity Policy and Implementation Framework and provided that to faculty senate for integration into their working group structure when they are ready.

-• Faculty Senate: provide expertise to Tenure and Promotion working group, and the Service Load and Equity working group
+• Consult with Faculty Senate: provide expertise to Tenure and Promotion working group, and the Service Load and Equity working group

-• “Multiple paths to full professor” “holistic evaluation” “value proposition of different modes of scholarly impact”
+• Consulting about “multiple paths to full professor” “holistic evaluation” “value proposition of different modes of scholarly impact”

-• individuals facing equity and climate challenges and associated follow-ups with university leaders, as needed
+• Consultations with individuals facing equity and climate challenges and associated follow-ups with university leaders, as needed,

 • Department and Department Chair Knowledge and Capacity consultation and support